Mikejo5000/vsts-docs-pr/docs/work/track/view-run-query.md

 	Otherwise, you can enable it from the [Preview features menu](../../collaborate/preview-features.md).

 	If it is your first time opening the hub, the page opens to **Favorites** which lists all queries you have favorited.
-Otherwise, you can click **All** to view all queries you've defined and shared queries defined for the team project.
+Otherwise, you can click **All** to view all queries you've defined and shared queries defined for the project.

 	> [!TIP]
 	> Queries you or your team have favorited show up on the **Favorites** page.
-Queries you have favorited along with other objects also appear on your Account hub page.
+Queries you have favorited along with other objects also appear on your organizational hub page.
 To learn more, see [Set personal or team favorites](../../collaborate/set-favorites.md).

 ## Run a query

-0. Click **All** to open the page where you can view all queries you've defined or that are shared within your team project.
+0. Click **All** to open the page where you can view all queries you've defined or that are shared within your project.
 Expand **My Queries** as needed.

 	<img src="_img/view-run-queries/queries-all.png" alt="Web portal, choose Work hub, Queries, All page" style="border: 1px solid #C3C3C3;" />